peberanek/beanclerk/README.md

 * [autobean](https://github.com/SEIAROTg/autobean): A collection of plugins and scripts that help automating bookkeeping with beancount.

 ## Contributing

-Contributions are welcome.
-As changes the project is still changing rapidly, make sure to create an issue first so we can discuss it.

 Set up a development environment:
 ```bash